eevee/blog/_posts/2011-06-27:perl-5-is-dead-perl-6-is-a-disaster.markdown

 categories: essay
 tags: perl
 date: 2011/06/27 03:10:00
+updated: 2011/07/03 18:30:00
 title: Perl 5 is dead, Perl 6 is a disaster
+---
+**ADDENDUM Jul 3**: I don't know how, but this got a bit of attention.  chromatic has compared me to Barbie, szabgab wondered if I'm a troll, and several people suggested that I'm trying to justify leaving Perl for Python.

+Remember, I'm a long-time Perl developer.
+I'm the ideal target audience: someone who already uses your product.
+In recent years I've become disillusioned with Perl, having watched several similar languages eclipse it.
+I'm surely not unique in feeling this way.

+So why is the reaction to downplay what I said, rather than to tell me why I _should_ want to use Perl, or to make Perl something I'd want to use again?  chromatic suggests I just haven't done my research.
+But if I don't know why I should use your product, that's _your_ problem.

+I did have an interesting discussion in #perl6 about this, which led to an insight.
+Perl 6 is unusual, possibly even unique, in having a large spec written before an implementation.
+I think some of its communication issues stem from this: outsiders see a spec and take it to mean an implementation isn't "1.0" until it reasonably matches the spec.
+Implementors, on the other hand, regard the spec as merely a direction to move in.
+So outsiders are waiting for a blessed 1.0 release, and think the insiders sound slow and stuffy for not giving them one.
+Insiders are working on an organic thing, and think outsiders are obnoxious and impatient for wanting something absurd.

+Explaining the discrepancy to people who want to use Perl 6 is technically correct, but not practically helpful.
+It may be better to carve up the Perl 6 spec into discrete and useful milestones, with some [big ol' colored chart][web devout standards support] detailing what's supported by which implementations.
+(I actually can't tell right now what Rakudo supports and doesn't.  rakudo.org is just a blog.)
 ---
 I feel the need to respond to [this][article 1] [series][article 2] of [blog][article 3] [posts][article 4] [about][article 5] [Perl 6][article 6], whether it should be renamed, and what the implications are for Perl 5.